hcalex1/level-designer/include/cppitertools/README.md

 std::vector<int> vec{2,4,6,8};
 for (auto&& p : enumerate(vec)) { /* ... */ }
 ```
-In this case, `enumerate` will return an object that has bound a reference to
+In this case, `enumerate` will return an Interactive that has bound a reference to
 `vec`.
 No copies are produced here, neither of `vec` nor of the elements it
 holds.